 This article provides an overview of the potential of the China eCommerce market and outlines some of the key elements that prospective cross-border retailers need to be aware of before entering it.

-Levels of e-retail growth in China have been increasing dramatically since 2006, as shown by the graph below, which charts the growth of the Chinese online retail market from 2009 – 2015.
+Levels of online retail growth in China have been increasing dramatically since 2006, as shown by the graph below, which charts the growth of the Chinese online retail market from 2009 – 2015.

 Figure 1: Online retail growth in China

-This shows the dramatic growth of the Chinese online retail market, a market that, in 2004, made up only about 0.15% of all retail, totalling RMB 4.5 billion (USD 733 mil).
+This shows the dramatic growth of the Chinese online retail market, with many analysts predicting that it will exceed $1 trillion by 2020/21.
+2016 sales increased by 26% on 2015 figures, according to the Chinese Ministry of Commerce, coming in at ¥5.16 trn.
 It’s good news for international e-retailers - online retail spending in China will continue to deliver double-digit growth, outstripping the growth of the broader market.

-China’s home-grown marketplaces occupy an impressive proportion of the Chinese eCommerce scene and are an important consideration for any prospective cross-border e-merchant.
-Alibaba dominates B2C and C2C eCommerce within the territory and has aspirations of surpassing Wal-Mart as the number one retail network in the world by the end of 2016.
+China’s home-grown marketplaces occupy an impressive proportion of the Chinese eCommerce scene and are an important consideration for any prospective cross-border online merchant.
+Alibaba dominates B2C and C2C eCommerce within the territory but is facing strong competition from JD.com and other emerging outlets.

 Alibaba runs two main eCommerce platforms: